Regulatory actions for Sept. 19, 2025

 Sep.
 19, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Kelyniam, Medtronic.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Astrazeneca, Biogen, Curatis, Deciphera, J&D, Minovia, Replimune.

 Briefs